Raheem Sterling

-Born in Jamaica to Jamaican parents, Sterling moved to London at the age of five.
-He began his career at Queens Park Rangers before signing for Liverpool in 2010.
+Sterling began his career at Queens Park Rangers, before signing for Liverpool in 2010.
 He was awarded the Golden Boy award in 2014.
-In July 2015, following a lengthy dispute over a new contract, he was signed by Manchester City in a transfer potentially worth £49 million, the highest transfer fee ever paid for an English player at the time.
-He went on to help Manchester City win back-to-back Premier League titles in the 2017–18 and 2018–19 seasons.
+In July 2015, following a lengthy dispute over a new contract, he was signed by Manchester City in a transfer worth £49 million with add-ons, the highest transfer fee ever paid for an English player at the time.
+He went on to help City win back-to-back Premier League titles in the 2017–18 and 2018–19 seasons.
 In the 2018–19 season, he was named to the PFA Premier League Team of the Year and won the PFA Young Player of the Year and FWA Footballer of the Year.
+He won two further Premier League titles with the club in 2020–21 and 2021–22, before signing for Chelsea in July 2022.
+Sterling is currently the all-time English top assist provider in the UEFA Champions League, with 23.
+He joined Arsenal on loan for the 2024–25 season before returning back to Chelsea.

-Sterling made his senior debut for England in November 2012 after previously being capped by England youth teams at under-16, under-17, under-19 and under-21 levels.
+Born in Jamaica, Sterling made his debut for the England senior team in November 2012 after previously being capped by England youth teams at under-16, under-17, under-19 and under-21 levels.
 He was chosen in England's squads for the FIFA World Cup in 2014, 2018 and 2022, and the UEFA European Championship in 2016 and 2020.

 Early life

-Sterling was born in a Christian family in Kingston, Jamaica, and spent his early years there.
-His mother, Nadine Clarke, was previously a competitive athlete in the Jamaican national athletics team; Sterling credits her for his unique running style.
+Raheem Shaquille Sterling was born on 8 December 1994 in Kingston, Jamaica to a Christian family, and spent his early years there.
+His mother, Nadine Clarke, was previously a competitive athlete in the Jamaican national athletics team: Sterling credits her for his unique running style.
 His father was murdered in Jamaica when Sterling was two years old.
 At the age of five, he moved to Neasden, London, with his mother, and attended Copland School in Wembley, north-west London.
 Due to behavioural problems, Sterling spent three years at Vernon House, a specialist school in Neasden.
+While growing up, he was a supporter of Manchester United F.C., although went on to play for their biggest rivals.

 Club career

 Early career

 Sterling spent four years with local youth team Alpha & Omega before signing for Queens Park Rangers, at age 10, as a winger.
 Sterling was subsequently scouted by the academies of Arsenal, Chelsea, Fulham, Liverpool and Manchester City.
-However, he was encouraged by his mother not to choose clubs in the locality in order to escape the hostile gang culture in London.
+However, he was encouraged by his mother not to choose clubs in the locality to escape the hostile gang culture in London.